aaahmedms/Generic-Company-Corporate-Company-Bootstrap-Theme/README.md

-Features
+# Features
--HTML5 and CSS3
+1. HTML5 and CSS3
--Organized modern design for businesses
+2. Organized modern design for businesses
--Modular components which makes it easy to modify -Built with Bootstrap 3
+3. Modular components which makes it easy to modify
+4. Built with Bootstrap 3
--Retina ready
+5. Retina ready
--Integrated graphs and statistics library for generating graphs -Working contact form written in php
+6. Integrated graphs and statistics library for generating graphs
+7. Working contact form written in php
--Includes alternate pages linked to main page
+8. Includes alternate pages linked to main page

-Pages
+# Pages
 1. about.html - About page for company
 2. article.html - Article page for written articles
 3. career.html - Career information page for company